 Some moms start with re-homing baby items and stick with eBay for years.
 If you want to build a business, inventory is easy to find at thrift stores, garage sales, on Facebook groups, or at consignment sales.
 The best way to approach building an eBay business as a mom is to sell your own kids items, and items from around your home, to get familiar with eBay and learn the process.
 Then you can gradually add items that you buy specifically to resell.

 The extra income is great, no matter much it is!
-And, you are keeping items out of the landfill as well has helping another mom get a great item at a good price.
+And, you are keeping items out of the landfill as well has to help another mom get a great item at a good price.
 You could strive to be like this mom, who makes $3k a month selling clothing from thrift stores.
 It took her a while to get to that level, but with work, dedication, and patience, it can be done!